-The 2020 Dearborn Academy Summer Program runs from July 1 to August 12, with no instruction on July 3.
+The 2021 Dearborn Academy Summer Program will run from July 1 – August 12th.
 Students attend Monday through Friday from 8:30 a.m. to 2:30 p.m.

 Our Summer Program is designed to meet the needs of students who will benefit from academic support as well as opportunities to socialize with friends, learn new skills, get outdoors and have fun!
 We offer separate programs for: